U.S. seizes Venezuelan President Nicolás Maduro's plane

 CNN first reported the seizure of Maduro's plane.

-In June, Maduro claimed victory in his presidential reelection campaign, but the U.S. and other countries have expressed doubts about the validity of the election.
+In June, Maduro claimed victory in his presidential reelection campaign, but the U.S. and other countries have said Maduro tampered with the results.
 Last month, the U.S. recognized Maduro's opponent, Venezuelan opposition candidate Edmundo González, as the winner, rejecting the Venezuelan government's declaration that Maduro had won.

+A spokesperson for the National Security Council said the U.S. is "working to ensure that the will of the Venezuelan people, as expressed through the July 28 election, is respected," and called the seizure of the plane "an important step to ensure that Maduro continues to feel the consequences from his misgovernance of Venezuela."